flyteorg/flyte/rfc/system/RFC-0000-console-ui-upgrade.md

 ## 5 Drawbacks

-Drawbacks would largely be to do with aesthetic preferences and a small amount of required re-learning for existing users regarding how to switch between domains.
+Drawbacks are minor and are to do with aesthetic preferences and a small amount of required re-learning for existing users regarding how to switch between domains.

 ## 6 Alternatives